spilikin/SwiftXMLTools/README.md

 print (xml[QName("description", uri: wsdlURI), QName("documentation", uri: wsdlURI)].text)
 ```

 The better way is to declare the namespace.
-Please note, that even if the source XML has no prefix defined we still should access the elements and attributes by using the prefix defined by us.
-This was the code is independent of the source namespace prefixes:
+Please note, that even if the source XML has no prefix defined we still should access the elements and attributes by using the prefix defined here.
+This way the code is independent of the source namespace prefixes, especially when sources are generated and use cryptic prefixes like ``ns0``:
 ```swift
 // equivalent to xmlns:wsdl="http://www.w3.org/ns/wsdl"
 xml.namespaceContext.declare("wsdl", uri: "http://www.w3.org/ns/wsdl")